shahar603/Telemetry-Data/README.md

 The ```flight_number``` is consistant with the [r-spacex database](https://github.com/r-spacex/SpaceX-API).

+## The Events.xlsx file

+A [Spreadsheet](https://github.com/shahar603/Telemetry-Data/raw/master/Events.xlsx) that compares telemetry of Specific events between launches (Like MECO altitude or Stage 1 apogee).

 ## Example

 This is the JSON Object representing the Orbcomm OG2 launch.